 Many people believe that because they have no risk factors (like smoking and drinking alcohol), they do not need to worry about oral cancer.
 Up to a quarter of oral cancer cases happen on people who had no risk factors!
 When it comes to oral cancer, early detection is the key.
 Getting screened is an effective way to discover oral cancer at an early, highly curable stage.
-The procedure is painless and takes only minutes.
+With our in-office Sapphire Screenings the procedure is painless and takes only minutes.

 Why does a tooth crack?

 - Chewing on hard objects or foods such as ice, nuts or hard candy

 - A dental emergency or accident, such as a blow to the mouth